SteveDoyle2/pyNastran/README.md

 ### v1.4.0  has been released (2024/2/29)

-It's been a while since the the update, but I've had a more time lately.
+It's been a while since the update, but I've had a more time lately.
 MSC also provided a copy of MSC Nastran free of charge to help support the project, so modern MSC Nastran support is much better.

 Finally, the GUI has received a lot of work recently including:
  - Better results selector.
 Individual [displacment](https://pynastran-git.readthedocs.io/en/1.4/quick_start/gui.html#real-displacement-results) and [SPC/MPC/Load Vector](https://pynastran-git.readthedocs.io/en/1.4/quick_start/gui.html#real-spc-forces-load-vectorresults/) components are selectable.